ahillss/ReverseEngineeringNotes/README.md

 * builtin disassembler where you can see the assembly representation of the hex code as you type
 * allows you to view the executable/library file headers (the virtual address offset you get from the header part may be different from other tools)
 * like many other disassemblers the whole file is disassembled (e.g. header, data, code etc) so you will need to know where the code section is
+* there also is [beye](http://beye.sourceforge.net) which is very similar to ht, but frequently crashes.

 ### [Cutter](https://github.com/radareorg/cutter)